Home News What are Cat S, Cat N, and Cat B Cars? The Complete 2026 UK Guide to Insurance Write-Off Categories

 Cat N — non-structural, but not always minor

 Cat N means non-structural damage.
 That does not always mean light damage.
-A Cat N car may still have damage to areas such as electrics, steering, suspension, brakes, body panels or safety systems, but not to the main structural frame.
+A Cat N car may still have damage to areas such as electrics, steering, suspension, brakes, body panels or safety systems — just not to the main structural frame.
 Like Cat S, it can return to the road if repaired to a roadworthy condition.

 If you're selling a Cat N car, the same rule applies: be clear about the history and show the repair paperwork.
 Buyers are much more comfortable when they can see what was damaged and what was fixed.